-To disconnect from a server, you will need to click the Quick connect button.
+To disconnect from a server, you will need to click the Quick connect button once again.

 App settings overview

-To access additional app settings, navigate to the Settings page by tapping the cogwheel icon on the bottom right of the app screen, and then tap on Security Options.
-There you will see a few toggleable options - Safebrowse, and Killswitch.
+To access additional app settings, navigate to the Settings page by tapping the cogwheel icon on the bottom right of the app screen, and then tap on General.
+There you will see two features - Killswitch and Split Tunneling.

 Here is a quick rundown of the options: